 I quit doing new year resolutions years ago if I ever did them.
 I’ve been thinking that if you can change something in your life, you can do it any time during the year.
-However, I’ve been trying to set goals for the new year, and for 2019 my only goal was to make it a good year.
+However, I’ve set some goals for the new year, and for 2019 my only goal was to make it a good year.

 2019 was tough.
 But it sure has been the best year since a long time.

 One of my main goals since 2017 happened – we moved to Ireland.
 It was hard work – but so worth it.
-We’ve played lots of music, made new friends, and we’ve bought a little house.
+We’ve made new friends, reconnected with old friends and bought a little house.

 I’ve spent the year mainly studying Italian.
-It’s been lovely, although I’ve now sworn I’ll never set my foot in a university again.
+It’s been lovely but very tough, and I’ve now sworn I’ll never set my foot in a university again.

-In reality, I absolutely loved spending most of my time with Italian grammar, movies, literature and more, but never-ending deadlines and knowing that exams were coming up partially destroyed the joy of studying.
+In reality, I loved spending most of my time with Italian grammar, movies, literature and more, but never-ending deadlines and knowing that exams were coming up partially destroyed the joy of studying.
 I like to study for learning, not to stress over an exam.
 I guess I’m not a university person, I just want to learn!
-The exam period was horrible, but at least quite short, and my husband fed me glögg and gluten-free mince pies.
-However, one thing that I realised when I started writing the first exam, was how much my Italian skills have improved.
+The exam period was horrible, but at least quite short, and my husband fed me glögg and gluten-free mince pies while I wrote my exams.
+One thing that I realised when I started writing the first exam, was how much my Italian skills have improved.
 All of a sudden I didn’t struggle anymore to express myself in Italian, I just wrote.
 I loved that feeling!
 So no matter the results, the goals with my Italian studies are reached already.

 I also spent the year playing music, working hard in the new garden, tasting whiskey, and trying to figure out what to do with my life.